"I found that 63.4 percent [of small business owners] felt that half their business came by way of referrals.

 How do we tell?

-The main marketing point of this article was to generate some interest in the joint negotiation training project between the IAFD and MWI, Mediation Works Inc. MWI teaches the Harvard theory of interested based negotiation and mediation, and has highly trained individuals providing the training.
-The IAFD has joint program aimed the franchise community.
+The main marketing point of this article was to generate some interest in the joint negotiation training project between Franchise Info and MWI, Mediation Works Inc. MWI teaches the Harvard theory of interested based negotiation and mediation, and has highly trained individuals providing the training.
+Franchise Info is interested in promoting joint program aimed the franchise community.

 There was a subtle call to action in the final paragraph of the article - a link the the MWI mini website.